rpicatoste/dlndf-project2-image-classification/README.md

 # Resubmission 1 notes

-I corrected the use of the function to print the stats, which was the most important in order to print the test performance.
+I corrected the use of the function to print the stats, which was the most important in order to print the validation performance.
-I had also to update the function since the test data is much bigger than the batches used during training.
+I had also to update the function since the validation data is much bigger than the batches used during training, and the function needs to split it internally.

 I started using properly the dropout, and also batch normalization as suggested.